 At one of our community workshops, a young woman commented that she had lost her husband suddenly.
 She said one of her biggest regrets was that she never had the opportunity to have a conversation with him about his end-of-life wishes.
 She thought, because they were young, they would have more time.

 At another, a woman commented that she had missed the cues her mother was giving her about how she wanted to die.
 In the past, her mother had made comments about not wanting to die in a nursing home, but the daughter didn’t want to talk about it and said everything would be alright.
 It was only after her mother’s death that she realized her parent had wanted to talk about ACP wishes.

 Join our mailing list to stay up to date

-By subscribing to this mailing list you agree to receive our newsletter and information on events from Compassionate Ottawa.
+By subscribing to this mailing list you agree to receive periodic updates about events and activities from Compassionate Ottawa.